The Medical Innovators Interview #5 Professor Roman Zachoval

 In recent years I’ve been doing more of it – it’s a field that has been improving and developing.

 Well, I’ll challenge you on that one then for bladder – 40 years ago we treated bladder tumours with transurethral resection and either BCG or chemotherapy.
-We’ve moved on enormously in so many other areas but we are still treating this one with transurethral resection of the tumour and either BCG or chemotherapy.
+We’ve moved on enormously in so many other areas but we are still treating bladder cancer with transurethral resection of the tumour and either BCG or chemotherapy.
 Is that it?

 … and reseed it for future work.
 I think that’s an issue.